adafruit/Adafruit_TouchScreen/README.txt

 This is the 4-wire resistive touch screen firmware for Arduino.
 Works with all Arduinos and the Mega

 I have comoleted the the library in the sense of now the library is pinsafe with LCD.
-No need to pull pins anymore in sketches.
+No need to pull LCD pins anymore in sketches.

-I also made in UNO ja MEGA the libray fully port writes so touch screen would be faster.
+I also made in UNO and MEGA the library fully port writes so touch screen would be faster.

 I removed porthandling initializings from getPoint function to seepd up the point fetching.